Brussels Things To Do With Kids

 The Funkey Hotel

-The Funkey Hotel in Brussels, Belgium, is a cool hotel that is good for families.
-While not the fanciest hotel, the price is reasonable, and it has great reviews.
-There are a lot of amenities and things for kids to do, such as free snacks and drinks and brightly colored rooms.
+The Funkey Hotel in Brussels, Belgium, is superb for families.
+While not the fanciest hotel, the price is reasonable, and it has excellent reviews.
+There are a lot of amenities and things for kids to do, such as complimentary snacks and drinks and brightly colored rooms.

 The hotel is in the Ixelles neighborhood, south of the city center.
-Shops and restaurants surround it, and it’s also close to the Bois de la Cambre park, which is a great place for a picnic or a bike ride.
+Shops and restaurants surround it, and it’s also close to the Bois de la Cambre park, which is an excellent place for a picnic or a bike ride.

 Click here for more information or to book